-Since 2012, the fair value of stock options and free shares awarded to employees and that of the stock warrants offered to directors is determined by applying the Black-Scholes option valuation model, as described in section r. "share-based payments", save in respect of the AGA 2016 plan, where the expense was considered to be immaterial over the period.
+Since 2012, the fair value of stock options and free shares awarded to employees and that of the share subscription warrants granted to directors have been determined by applying the Black-Scholes option valuation model, as described in Note r.
+"Share-based payments".